-Trauma and addiction treatment at The Dawn
+Trauma and Addiction Treatment at The Dawn Mental Health Retreat Thailand

 The Dawn offers an integrated treatment model to co-treat trauma disorders and addiction.
 We also have specialist trauma treatment programme that focuses exclusively on PTSD.
 If you or someone you love are suffering with trauma and PTSD, now is the best time to reach out.
 Contact us today to receive a no-obligation assessment to find out how we can help.
-You can also call us at +66 63 048 4877 for immediate assistance.